collectxyz/collectxyz-nft-contract/README.md

 ## Integrating with xyz

-Smart contracts that wish to call the xyz NFT contract should depend on the `collectxyz` package, which contains structs that define message types for the contract.
+Developers who wish to integrate with xyz should depend on the [`collectxyz` package](https://crates.io/crates/collectxyz), which contains common data types and helpers for interacting with xyz smart contracts.

 ## Development